Emily Bölk: National team

 Having played for various youth national teams, Bölk made her debut for the German senior team on 5 June 2016 against Iceland.
 Her first major international tournament was the 2016 European Championship, where Germany finished 6th.

 She was not initially a part of the team for the 2017 World Championship at home soil due to injury, but was called up after 3 games.
 Germany reached the round of 16.
 Bölk played 4 games, scoring 5 goals.

 A year later she played at the 2018 European Championship, where Germany finished 10th.
 Bölk played 6 games scoring 20 goals.

 At the 2019 World Championship she finished 8th with the German team, which meant they did not qualify for the 2020 Olympics.

 In June 2021 she was appointed the captain of the German national team, together with Alina Grijseels.
 Half a year later she played at the 2021 World Championship, where Germany reached the quarterfinal, where they lost to Spain.
 Bölk scored 15 goals during the tournament.

 At the 2022 European Championship she was the second best German goalscorer with 28 goals.
 Germany finished 7th.

 A year later she finished 6th at the 2023 World Championship with the German team.
 Bölk scored 20 goals.

 At the 2024 Olympics she represented Germany at an Olympics for the first time.

+She also represented Germany at the 2025 World Women's Handball Championship.
+Here Germany reached the final, where they lost to Norway.
+This was the first time since 1994 that Germany made the final of a major international tournament and the first time they won a medal since 2007.
+Vogel was part of the tournament all-star team.